slatedocs/slate/source/index.md

 Eventually, we aim to have a trigger for any action a user can take, whether it be "running", "driving", "waking up", "eating", "watching tv", "playing basketball", "watching basketball", etc.

-**Sign up for a developer key** by clicking the green link on the left.
+**Sign up for a developer key** by clicking the "Request API Key" on the top right

 Have fun creating!